 The pictures below are of some oak veneered MDF shelves I built for a customer in an alcove.
 I fixed oak quadrant round the walls keeping the side ones a bit shorter than the depth the shelves would be so that they were less visible.
-Once installed, I pinned an oak D mould across the front edge to cover the cut MDF and finish them off, ready to varnish or stain.
+Once installed, I pinned an oak D shaped molding across the front edge to cover the cut MDF and finish them off, ready to varnish or stain.

 This is the order I would attack alcove shelves like this in;